theHostileNegotiator/KWBandage/PatchNotes.md

 #### Cloaking Field
 1. Advanced Units have a damage reduction to ability except for Sub-factions
 	* Applied damage reduction to Sub-faction Advanced Units
+#### Magnetic Mines
+1. Mines remain after being crushed, seems to act more like a continuous spike trap.
+It causes a weird behavior where it will do damage every tick when ever a unit is crushing and moving on the mine.
+The sticking damage of the mines does not stack, it will always be 16 damage per second
+	* Overhauled how magnetic mines work
+		* Mine will be removed after being crushed
+		* Chain of weapons are fired to spawn an object on the crushing vehicle
+		* Object will attach to unit and deal damage over time
 #### Shadow Strike Team
 1. Marked of Kane Strike team spawns NOD Shadows instead of MOK Shadows
 	* Created new Support Power for MOK Shadows